codersMom/angular100-labs-2020-06-22/Ch09-Routing/2featuremodules/README.md

    ng g m albums
    ```

-    You may need to ht the VSCode refresh button to see changes.
+    You may need to ht the VS Code refresh button to see changes.

     ![](../screenshots/ng-g-m-refresh.png)